Here2ServeU/observability-docker-projects/elk/README.md

 docker-compose up -d
 ```

 2. Logstash listens on port `5000` for logs.
+Change the port number as desired and if 5000 is being used.

 3. Access Kibana: [http://localhost:5601](http://localhost:5601)